Israeli strikes on Rafah raise fear assault could begin

 "The bombing has increased, and they have threatened us with an incursion, and they say that have been given the green light for the Rafah incursion.
 Where is the Security Council?"
 Abu Houri said.

-"Look at our little ones.
-Look at our children.
-Where should we go?
-Where should we go?"
+Just west of Gaza City in the enclave's north, seven people were killed in an airstrike on a house, health officials said.

+The Israeli military says it is targeting armed Hamas militants who use civilian buildings, including apartment blocks and hospitals, for cover.
+Hamas denies doing so.

-Separately, in the Israeli occupied West Bank, which has seen worsening bloodshed in parallel with the Gaza war, three Palestinians were killed and four others wounded by Israeli fire during a raid in Jenin overnight, the Palestinian health ministry said on Wednesday.
+Separately, in the Israeli-occupied West Bank, where bloodshed has worsened in parallel with the Gaza war, three Palestinians were killed and four wounded by Israeli fire during a raid in Jenin overnight, the Palestinian health ministry said.

 Israeli forces just north of Rafah kept the two main hospitals in Khan Younis, Al-Amal and Nasser Hospital, under a blockade imposed late last week.
 In the north, they were still operating inside Al Shifa, the enclave's largest hospital, which they stormed more than a week ago.

-Israel says the hospitals have been used by Hamas fighters, which Hamas and medical staff deny.
+Israel says the hospitals have been lairs for Hamas gunmen, which Hamas and medical staff deny.
 The Israeli military has said it killed and captured hundreds of fighters in a battle in Al Shifa.
 Hamas says civilians and medics were rounded up.

-Gaza's health ministry said wounded people and patients were being held inside the human resources department that was not equipped to provide them with healthcare.
+Gaza's health ministry said wounded people and patients were being held inside Al Shifa's human resources department that was not equipped to provide them with healthcare.

-Residents living nearby report hearing explosions in and around Al Shifa and lines of smoke coming from buildings inside the medical facility.
+Residents living nearby have reported hearing constant explosions in and around Al Shifa and columns of smoke coming from buildings inside the premises.

-"A war zone, this is how it looks in and around Al Shifa," Mohammad Jamal, 25, who lives 1 km away from Al Shifa, said via a mobile phone chat app.

-"Explosions never stop, we see lines of smoke coming from inside, no one moves even in streets that are hundreds of meters away because of Israeli snipers on rooftops of buildings," he said.
+International mediation has failed to secure a ceasefire and exchange of prisoners so far as the two sides stick to irreconcilable demands.
+Hamas wants an end to the war and total Israeli withdrawal from Gaza while Israel has vowed to keep fighting until its Islamist foe is eradicated.